bgeron/diff-pdf-visually/README.rst

                             higher is more sensitive (default: 100)
-      --dpi DPI             resolution for the rasterised files (default: 50) --time TIME           number of seconds to wait before discarding temporary files, or 0 to immediately discard (hint: use -v)
+      --dpi DPI             resolution for the rasterised files (default: 50) --time TIME           number of seconds to wait before discarding temporary files, or 0 to immediately discard

 These "temporary files" include a PNG image of where any differences are, per page, as well as the log output of ImageMagick.
 If you want to get a feeling for thresholds, there are some example PDFs in the ``tests/`` directory.